davidkesnr/biclustering/README.md

-The surface appears to be doing what is expected - I would expect to see a continuous surface without major fluctuations in `k` values with incremental increases in cluster values.
-I might also expect the lowest `k` values to be at an intermediate number of clusters, between under and overfitting, depending on whether the range of clusters investigated was selected appropriately.
+The surface appears to be doing what is expected - I would expect to see a continuous surface without major fluctuations in `k` values with incremental increases in cluster values, except at very low cluster values.
+I might also expect the lowest `k` values to be at an intermediate number of clusters, between under and overfitting.
 It looks like the optimal combination is somewhere around 13 spatial and 11 temporal clusters.
 Let’s check this properly, then run the biclustering using the optimal `rc` combination:

 ``` r
 #visualize a handful of best models